voodoochild/WikiWatch/README.markdown

 ### Notes

-The following namespaces need to be handled in some way:

-* Special:
-* Help:
-* Talk:
-* Wikipedia:
-* File:
+* How should anchors (e.g. /wiki/Spaced#Simon_Pegg) be handled
-* Category:
+* Should Category: namespaces be captured instead of being ignored

-Should we strip hashes from the end of urls?

 ## Chrome extension

 ### Notes

 * Add a config screen to specify upload URL and auth details
-* What auth? oAuth, unique upload URL, or something else?
+* Which method of auth: oAuth, unique upload URL, or "something else"